-All of my hedgehogs see Dr. Vickie.
+All of my hedgehogs see Dr. Kristy Greene.
 Here is the contact information:

 Linden Heights Animal Hospital